 Some teams will also add their manager to their escalation process.

-A great example of this is if you have an ‘all hands on deck’ type of situation, or if you need a critical incident to notify all members of a team if the primary person does not respond immediately, Response Plays would work best.
+In the case of an “all hands on deck” situation or when you need to notify all members of a team if the primary person does not respond immediately, Response Plays would work best.

 Create separate escalation policies based on the criticality of your incidents

 If your incidents will have different levels of criticality, make sure your escalation timeout periods reflect this.